 02 – Visualising the Dynamics of Character Networks

-Information: Interactive visualisation of character network and their interaction from work of selected authors (Molière, Jean Racine).
+Information: Interactive visualization of character network and their interaction from the work of selected authors (Molière, Jean Racine).

 Authors: Aris Xanthos (@ArisXanthos), Isaac Pante (@IsaacPante), Yannick Rochat (@yrochat), Martin Grandjean (@GrandjeanMartin).

 Information: Interactive visualization of statistical data about spell occurrences in book series about Harry Potter.

 04 – One Year of Global Air Traffic